genus Cacatua alba

 Most of these birds problems come from being left alone for extended periods of time.
 Cockatoos are nothing like other birds and cannot be treated like other birds i.e. amazons, greys, etc. Cockatoos need and demand attention.
 If you are ready to devote your life and time to a child then a cockatoo may be right for you.

 Cage requirements are to be considered before purchase of a cockatoo or any large parrot.
+Size requirement for any large cockatoo, should be at least 48 inch wide or even larger and be for large cockatoos and the bars should be 4mm or 5mm in size.
 The larger cockatoos being very destructive, the cage needs to be very strong and roomy.
-These large strong cages are sometimes very expensive sometime costing as much as $600-$800 or most times for the proper cage it will cost upward 800 and more. stainless steel cages are more costly at $1800-2500 and up for appropiate cages and that is very conservative pricing as many stainless steel cages are 2500 and upwards of 3500 for higher quality cages.
+These large strong cages are sometimes very expensive sometime costing as much as $800-$900 or most times for the proper cage it will cost upward 800 and more. stainless steel cages are more costly at $1800-2500 and up for appropiate cages and that is very conservative pricing as many stainless steel cages are 2500 and upwards of 3500 for higher quality cages.
 Again as with any thing you get what you pay for for.

 Diet requirements are basically the same as other larger parrots.
 I cannot get into all the different diets recommended by so called experts and breeders.
 Most of these complicated diets as we have found out over the years are totally unnecessary and some to the extent of being ridiculous and dangerous.
 We feed all our breeders as well weaning babies one of the worlds highest quality diets TROPICAN granules by HAGEN.
 This formualted diet is the base and we add many other items to create a nutritional varied diet.